robust-npis/covid-19-npis/README.md

 # covid-19-dataset

-Accompanying data and code for Brauner et al (2020), [The effectiveness and perceived burden of nonpharmaceutical interventions against COVID-19 transmission: a modelling study with 41 countries](). \[Code upload to follow.\]
+Accompanying data and code for Brauner et al (2020), 'The effectiveness and perceived burden of nonpharmaceutical interventions against COVID-19 transmission: a modelling study with 41 countries'. \[Code upload to follow.\]

 Daily data on active nonpharmaceutical interventions (NPIs) against COVID-19 in 41 countries.
 We also include three response variables: total confirmed case count, current known active case count, and total attributed death count.